flameSla/factorio-logistics-requests/README.md

-To get the Lua script, run the corresponding cmd script
+To get the Lua script, run the corresponding CMD script

-To change the Lua script, you need to change the '*.txt' files, for more information, see the '*.cmd' files
+To change the Lua script, you need to change the TXT files, for more information, see the CMD files